 In the Fiscal Year, the business performance was reflected by an overall target achievement of 37.27% for the short-term incentive for the Fiscal Year.
 For further details see the section "Short-term incentive - MBBP 2020+".
-Report by the Supervisory Board Declaration on Corporate Governance

 Multi-year variable compensation target achievement for the performance period ending at the end of the Fiscal Year